 Walk side by side up mosaic stone steps and let nature’s drama unfold.
 Here, your senses will be refreshed and your heart will skip a beat (regularly).
 Stand on nature’s edge.
 Hear the silence and be overcome with awe.
 Move through shadows of tall eucalypt forest and colourful coastal heath.
 The Tasman Sea is your constant.

-The Three Capes Track can be admired walking in one direction, with bookings for only 48 walkers per day.
-Expect timber boardwalk, gravel and stone steps, with creative story-seats along the way to enrich your journey.
-When you check-in, you’ll receive your complimentary Encounters on the Edge guidebook, which includes daily walk notes, maps and 36 extraordinary stories to match your story-seats.
+The Three Capes Track can be admired walking in one direction.
+You can expect under foot many surfaces including timber boardwalk, gravel and stone steps, with creative story-seats along the way to enrich your journey.
+When you check-in, you'll receive your complimentary Encounters on the Edge guidebook, which includes daily walk notes, maps and 40 extraordinary stories to match your story-seats.
 Walkers are required to stay one night in each overnight stop – cabins and quarters are architecturally conceived to capture nature’s best side.

 Overnight stops are within environmentally-sensitive cabins.
 Mattresses in the sleeping quarters are a welcome surprise.
 Shared dining hubs are equipped with heating, gas cooktops, tables and seating.
 Outside, relax on the panoramic decks and enjoy the staggering views.